button/privacy-proxy/README.md

 Fair!
 It's definitely going to add a bit to your round trip time.
 Redacting PII in application code is always in-bounds and always a great idea.
-For cases where you can afford the latency, PII Proxy is a nice architectural block to build safe systems with.
+For cases where you can afford the latency, Privacy Proxy is a nice architectural block to build safe systems with.

 ### Design Principles